Alvarios/kushuh-go-utils/file-utils/README.md

 ## Upsert

-Opens a file, and create it if it doesn't exist already.
+Open a file, and create it if it doesn't exist already.
 If path is incomplete (intermediate folders are missing), they will also be created automatically.

 ```go